In this section

 Microcephaly is a condition that is present at birth in which the baby's head is much smaller than normal for an infant of that age and gender.
 "Micro" means small and "cephaly" refers to the head.
 Most children with microcephaly also have a small brain and mental retardation.
 However, some children with small heads have normal intelligence.

-What causes microcephaly?
+What causes microcephaly in newborns?

 Microcephaly is either caused by exposure to harmful substances during the fetal development, or it may be associated with genetic problems or syndromes that may have a tendency to run in families.